Looking for the best Disney park for teenagers?

 Disney World Versus Universal Orlando Studio for Teenagers

 Yes, Universal Studios Hollywood has the classic studio tour, which is very cool.
-But the Wizarding World of Harry Potter in the California park is only half what it is in Florida.
+But the Wizarding World of Harry Potter in California Park is only half what it is in Florida.
 California also has the Jurassic Park Ride.

-But really the vibe of Universal Studios Hollywood doesn’t beat Disney.
+But the vibe of Universal Studios Hollywood doesn’t beat Disney.

-However, in Orlando, Universal Studios is definitely a contender.
-The Wizarding World of Harry Potter is split between the 2 parks.
+However, in Orlando, Universal Studios is a contender.
+The Wizarding World of Harry Potter is split between the two parks.

 At Universal in Orlando, you get to travel between Diagon Alley, which is the main park, and Hogsmead, which is on the Island of Adventure, via the Hogwarts Express.
 And of course, you have to get a two-park ticket for the full experience.
 Well played, Universal.

-But the world building of Harry Potter is Disney quality.
-It really is wonderful.
+But the world-building of Harry Potter is Disney quality.
+It is wonderful.

 And Universal Studios Orlando also has lots of other thrill rides for your teenager like the Incredible Hulk Coaster and The Amazing Adventures of Spiderman.